 1. a bachelor's degree awarded by an accredited college or university;

-2. a minimum of 24 hours of undergraduate or graduate work in political science;
+2. a minimum of 24 hours of undergraduate or graduate work in political science; and

 The master's degree in political science requires a minimum of 30 semester hours, at least 24 of which must be taken in the Department of Political Science, including PSCI 5340, Seminar in Political Science Scope and Methods, and PSCI 6320, Quantitative Political Research Methods.
 A minor of 6 hours outside the department is optional.
 If an outside minor is chosen, the master's degree will include two fields in political science and the outside minor.
-If an outside minor is not chosen, the program must include two fields in political science.
+If an outside minor is not chosen, the program must include three fields in political science.

 Candidates for the Master of Arts degree must present evidence that they have a reading knowledge of at least one foreign language.
 Candidates for the Master of Science degree must present evidence that they have achieved competence in a non-language research tool.
 Students may satisfy this requirement by showing evidence of having completed courses at the graduate level for one of the non-language research tools listed in "Courses that Will Satisfy Non-Language Research Tools in Political Science."
 This document is available from the graduate adviser of the Department of Political Science.

 Graduate credit course requirements are identical for the two degrees.

 Successful completion of a thesis and satisfactory performance on an oral comprehensive examination complete the requirements for the master's degree.

 Additional program information is contained in the document "Information for Master's Students."
 The student is responsible for obtaining a copy of the document from the department and for knowing its contents.

 To be admitted to the PhD program, the following are required:

 1. fulfillment of the entrance requirements listed in the "Doctoral Degree Program Guide";